Diverse clientele in an inclusive practice

 In this intensely personal work, it’s vital to recognize that in some way my identities are always different from those of my clients.
 Psychotherapy is partly about whether real empathy bridges those differences.

 Like other healthcare professionals, psychotherapists must be competent or proficient with clients from family origins, cultures and life experiences that are very different than their own.
-(Clinical Social Work Code of Ethics, Section 5)
+(Clinical Social Work Code of Ethics, Section 5).
+Working with kinky, non-monogamous and authority transfer clients is a key area of my cultural proficiency.

 The core of bias & prejudice is how we perceive people as Others: unknown, unequal, mistrusted stereotypes.
 A psychotherapy practice must be a safe harbor from the stifling effects of privilege, which by its nature bypasses and suppresses open dialogue and growth.